East St. Louis forfeits conference victory to Edwardsville

-The East St. Louis boys basketball team forfeited its Feb.
+The East St. Louis boys basketball team has forfeited its Feb.
 7 Southwestern Conference victory to Edwardsville.

 "We were waiting for confirmation," Fox said.
 "They did it the right way when they found out.